 Upgrading My Old Version of WordPress Site

-- Create a snapshot backup of the existing Ubuntu 14.04 server.
+- Create a snapshot backup of your existing live Ubuntu 14.04 server.

 sudo resize2fs /dev/sda1